madbence/node-tinder-analytics/readme.markdown

 ### run

-set up your phone to use `mitmproxy` as an HTTP proxy (make sure that you install the root cert that's needed for decrypting HTTP traffic).
+set up your phone to use `mitmproxy` as an HTTP proxy (make sure that you install the root cert that's needed for decrypting HTTPS traffic).

 ```
 # start the proxy (on port 8080)